 (b) otherwise — the day 10 years after the day on which the person became both a Gold State Super Member and a magistrate or industrial commissioner.

-19. Part 6 Members
+19. Part 6 Member, electing to become etc.

 (1) A Gold State Super Member who —